rmrfslashbin/notes.improvisedscience.org/content/recipes/Apple_Cranberry_Crumble_Pie/index.md

     -   Cinnamon
     -   Nutmeg
     -   Salt
+    -   (if omitting the crumble topping, add the cinnamon, nutmed, ginger, and cloves from the crumble ingredients)
 -   Place the apples in a fine mesh strainer set over the large bowl.
 -   Allow the apples to [macerate](http://en.wikipedia.org/wiki/Maceration_%28food%29) at